Wildlife & Animals – Tsavo West NP

 Anthony is the author of the Lonely Planet guide to Kenya.

-Wildlife densities in Tsavo West National Park aren’t that great, but everything is there – you just need to be patient.
-There are many elephants, and they are often covered in red dust, giving them an eerie appearance.
-The park is also known for its maneless lions and big herds of buffalo.
-Black rhinos have been on the comeback in Tsavo West since the 1980s when they were close to being locally extinct.
+Wildlife densities in Tsavo West National Park are not very high, but the park is home to a wide variety of species, including the Big Five.
+You just need patience to spot them.
+There are many elephants, and they are often seen covered in red dust.
+The park is also known for its scraggly maned lions and big herds of buffalo.
+Black rhinos have been on the comeback in Tsavo West since the 1980s.
+They’re best seen in the excellent Ngulia Rhino Sanctuary in the park’s east, which is home to around 150 black rhinos.

 Abundant